microsoftgraph/msgraph-sdk-powershell/src/Devices.CloudPrint/Devices.CloudPrint/docs/v1.0-beta/Update-MgPrintPrinterShare.md

             - `[(Any) <Object>]`: This indicates any property can be added to this object.
           - `[Instances <IMicrosoftGraphAccessReviewInstance[]>]`: Set of access reviews instances for this access review series.
 Access reviews that do not recur will only have one instance; otherwise, there is an instance for each recurrence.
           - `[LastModifiedDateTime <DateTime?>]`: Timestamp when the access review series was last modified.
 Supports $select.
 Read-only.
           - `[Reviewers <IMicrosoftGraphAccessReviewReviewerScope[]>]`: This collection of access review scopes is used to define who are the reviewers.
 The reviewers property is only updatable if individual users are assigned as reviewers.
 Required on create.
 Supports $select.
-For examples of options for assigning reviewers, see Assign reviewers to your access review definition using the Microsoft Graph API.
+For examples of options for assigning reviewers, see Assign reviewers to your access review definition using the Microsoft.Graph.Beta API.
 NOTE: The value of this property will be ignored if reviewers are assigned through the stageSettings property.
           - `[Scope <IMicrosoftGraphAccessReviewScope>]`: accessReviewScope
           - `[Settings <IMicrosoftGraphAccessReviewScheduleSettings>]`: accessReviewScheduleSettings
             - `[(Any) <Object>]`: This indicates any property can be added to this object.